 Learn with them too; show you can also make mistakes and that’s OK.

 - Language teachers should have a genuine love for learning.

-What do you think?
+How can a language teacher inspire her students to learn?
 You may leave your comments down below.